What is pickleball?

 What is Power Pickleball?

-Established in November 2019, Power Pickleball is Western Australia's International Federation of Pickleball World Ambassador and Team ProKennex Player Jayne de Silva's pickleball academy.
-We run organised social play, private and group coaching sessions, competitive singles and doubles leagues, and sanctioned tournaments.
+Established in 2019, Power Pickleball is WA's top female pickleball player Jayne de Silva's pickleball academy.
+We run organised social play, casual social play for groups of friends and parents and their children, private and group lessons, competitive singles and doubles leagues, and sanctioned tournaments.

 Who invented pickleball?